Schmiratzma/SVG-generator/README.md

 # SVG-genrator
-Create SVG files from a template filled with Values from an csv
+Create SVG files from a template filled with Values from a csv

 set up svg/ directory: mkdir svg/